alesmraz/alesmraz/README.md

 ### Hi there 👋

 🔭 I'm currently working on make client's logo bigger - just kidding.
-I'm frontend tech leader in company name Mallpay 💸 (Czechia).
+I'm frontend freelance dev (Czechia).
 In free time I'm helping non-foundation companies with websites.

-🌱 I’m currently learning rust, but is is a little pain.
+🌱 I’m currently learning go, but is is a little pain.

-here is my non actual webpage: https://mraz.dev/ 🤷‍♂️

 ## Technologies & tools